-2020 2019 Intangibles 5 years 5 years
+2021 2020 Intangibles 5 years 5 years

 An intangible asset is derecognised on disposal, or when no future economic benefits are expected from use or disposal.
-Gains or losses arising from derecognition of an intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset are recognised in profit and loss when the asset is derecognised.
+Gains or losses arising from derecognition of an intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset are recognised in profit or loss when the asset is derecognised.

-1.16 Impairment for non-financial assets
+1.17 Impairment for non-financial assets